Liang Qichao: Early life

 Liang passed the Xiucai degree provincial examination at the age of 11.
 In 1884, he undertook the arduous task of studying for the traditional governmental exams.
 At the age of 16, he passed the Juren second level provincial exams and was the youngest successful candidate at that time.

 In 1890, Liang failed in his Jinshi degree national examinations in Beijing and never earned a higher degree.
 He took the exams along with Kang Youwei, a famous Chinese scholar and reformist.
 According to one popular narrative of Liang's failure to pass the Jinshi, the examiner was determined to flunk Kang for his heterodox challenge to existing institutions, but since the exams were all anonymous, he could only presume that the exam with the most unorthodox views was Kang's.
-Instead, Kang disguised himself by writing an examination eight-legged essay espousing traditionalist ideas and passed the exam while Liang's paper was assumed to be Kang's and picked out to be failed.
+Instead, Kang disguised himself by writing an eight-legged essay espousing traditionalist ideas and passed the exam while Liang's paper, which was assumed to be Kang's, failed.

 Inspired by the book Illustrated Treatise on the Maritime Kingdoms by the reform Confucian scholar Wei Yuan, Liang became extremely interested in western political thought.
 After returning home, Liang went on to study with Kang Youwei, who was teaching at Wanmu Caotang in Guangzhou.
 Kang's teachings about foreign affairs fueled Liang's interest in reforming China.

 In 1895, Liang went to the capital Beijing again with Kang for the national examination.
 During the examination, he was active in the Gongche Shangshu movement.
 After failing to pass the examination for a second time, he stayed in Beijing to help Kang publish Domestic and Foreign Information.
 He also helped to organize the Society for National Strengthening, where Liang served as secretary.
 For time, he was also enlisted by the governor of Hunan, Chen Baozhen to edit reform-friendly publications, such as the Hunan Daily (Xiangbao 湘報) and the Hunan Journal (Xiang xuebao 湘學報).